-- check hotel booking policies: many hotels can be cancelled free of charge on a fairly short notice.
+- Check hotel booking policies: many hotels can be cancelled free of charge on short notice.
 Please find

-- if you have to cancel: try not to do so too early, because it may not be clear yet whether traveling will be possible during your planned dates.
+- If you have to cancel: don't do so too early.
 If you cancel closer to your trip, you'll have a better chance of special cancellation policies being in place.
 To cancel, please contact the company you purchased from.